U.S. will not release hunger-striking Guantanamo detainee

 There are as many as a half dozen other habeas petitions that the government could choose not to contest.

-The signed waiver requirement, and intense opposition to releases from top military commanders, has resulted in successive defense secretaries being slow to transfer detainees cleared for release.
+The signed waiver requirement, and intense opposition to releases from top military commanders, has resulted in successive defence secretaries being slow to transfer detainees cleared for release.

 Obama has said he is determined to close the camp, which has been condemned internationally because of the harsh treatment of detainees, but Republicans in Congress have passed laws preventing him from transferring any inmates to U.S. soil.